CocoaPods/guides.cocoapods.org/source/using/using-cocoapods.html.md

 ## Should I check the Pods directory into source control?

 Whether or not you check in your `Pods` folder is up to you, as workflows vary from project to project.
-We recommend that you keep the Pods directory under source control, and do not add it to your `.gitignore`.
+We recommend that you keep the Pods directory under source control, and don't add it to your `.gitignore`.
 But ultimately this decision is up to you:

 ### Benefits of checking in the Pods directory